Disclaimer. If you haven’t read the Moving to Ireland series before please read this first.

 Why Did I Move to Ireland?

 Many have asked me why I chose to move to Ireland.
-There were three big reasons.
+On the practical side there were three big reasons.

 - I found a cheap flight from Edmonton to London and then onto Dublin.